martinIvanNdjiya/martinIvanNdjiya/README.md

 - 👋 Hi, I’m Martin.
-- 👀 I’m interested in web and mobile development.
 - 🌱 I’m currently learning Full-stack development.
-- 💞️ I’m looking to collaborate in the Tech Industry.
 - 📫 How to reach me: ndjiyamartin@gmail.com
 <!--
 **martinIvanNdjiya/martinIvanNdjiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.